securityfirst/tent-content/contents_en/operations/counter-surveillance/beginner/surveillance.md

 [Title]: # (Surveillance)
 [Order]: # (11)

-# Surveillance

-Surveillance is the monitoring of people's behaviour, activities, or other patterns for the purpose of harming, influencing, managing, directing, or protecting them.
+Surveillance is the monitoring of people's behaviour, activities, or other patterns to harm, influence, manage, direct, or protect them.
 ![image](surveillance1.png)

-**Why might people be interested in keeping you under physical surveillance?**

-*   Break-in/ theft of sensitive materials
-*   Arrest
-*   Monitor who is coming and going from the office
+Consider who might consider you a surveillance target, and why.

+**Who?**

+*   Local authorities (police, intelligence, military);
-*   Intimidation
+*   International intelligence agencies;
-*   Physical attack on staff

-**Who might be interested in keeping you under surveillance?**

-*   Authorities of the country in which the regional office is located (police, intelligence, military)
-*   External security agencies of other countries in the region
+*	Embassy officials from other countries;
-*   Criminals
+*   Criminals;
-*   Terrorists
+*   Terrorists;
-*   Private contractors
+*   Private contractors;
-*   Embassy officials of 'friendly' countries
-*   Individuals (may be disgruntled with the organisation)
+*   Disgruntled individuals.

+**Why?**

+*	To learn what you are doing;
+*	While planning a serious incident, such as theft, arrest, kidnap, intimidation, or attack.

+(Learn more about [kidnapping](umbrella://lesson/kidnapping/0) and [arrest](umbrella://lesson/arrests).)